simonwhatley/govuk-prototype-kit-macros/components/back-link/README.md

-# Date input
+# Back link

 ## Introduction

-This is a component for entering dates, for example: Date of birth.

 ## Guidance

-Find out when to use the date input component in your service in the [GOV.UK Elements documentation](http://govuk-elements.herokuapp.com/).
+Find out when to use the back link component in your service in the [GOV.UK Elements documentation](http://govuk-elements.herokuapp.com/).

 ## Examples